vazco/meteor-universe-i18n/README.md

 // On client site, it adds new script with translations to head node.
 // this function returns promise

+// Executes function in locale context, i18n.runWithLocale(locale, func)
+// it mean, every default locale used inside called function will be set into passed locale.
+// please remember that locale must be loaded first (if is not bundled)

 // Additional informations about locale ( default locale is current )

 getCurrencySymbol (locale)